 - Intro Offer is valid 1x per student

 - No holds, extensions, exchanges or refunds

 - Valid only at Modo Yoga Bloor West

-- If you’re a returning student who enjoyed an Introductory Month at our original location (between 2007-2013), you’re eligible to buy the Intro Month again and get to know our new home on the south side of Bloor Street.
+- Are you a returning student from our MYBW original location (between 2007-2013)?
+If yes, you’re eligible to buy the Intro Month again and get to know our new home on the south side of Bloor.

-- Must be 16 years old to practice on the regular schedule.
+- All must be 16 years old to practice on our regular schedule.
 Younger than 16?
-Book a Private Class solo or group class
+Book a Private or Group Class

-- Start where you’re at (size, weight, flexibility, age, all apply)
+- Start where you’re at (size, weight, flexibility, age, postpartum, etc.)

 - Avoid pain (if you have chronic pain, do not let pain intensify)

 - Modify the postures and use the blocks and straps (provided)

 - Take breaks